Language and Computation Courses

 - independently construct models of their own.

-- Introduction to Linked Open Data in Linguistics, Thierry Declerck (Saarland University, Germany) and John P. McCrae (The National University of Ireland Galway, Ireland)
+- Introduction to Linked Open Data in Linguistics, Thierry Declerck (DFKI GmbH, Germany and ACDH-ÖAW, Austria) and John P. McCrae (The National University of Ireland Galway, Ireland)

 Publishing language resources under open licenses and linking them together has been an area of increasing interest in academic circles, including applied linguistics, lexicography, natural language processing and information technology, and to facilitate exchange of knowledge and information across boundaries between disciplines as well as between academia and the IT business.